awsdocs/aws-secrets-manager-docs/doc_source/security-encryption.md

 ## Permissions for the KMS key<a name="security-encryption-authz"></a>

-When Secrets Manager uses a KMS key in cryptographic operations, it acts on behalf of the user who is creating or changing the secret value in the secret\.
+When Secrets Manager uses a KMS key in cryptographic operations, it acts on behalf of the user who is accessing or updating the secret value\.
++ To retrieve a secret, the user must have `kms:Decrypt` permission granted in either an IAM policy or a key policy\.

-To use the KMS key for a secret on your behalf, the user must have the following permissions\.
-You can specify these required permissions in an IAM policy or key policy\.
++ To update the secret, the user must have both `kms:Decrypt` and `kms:GenerateDataKey` permission granted in either an IAM policy or a key policy\.
-+ kms:GenerateDataKey
-+ kms:Decrypt

 To allow the KMS key to be used only for requests that originate in Secrets Manager, you can use the [kms:ViaService condition key](https://docs.aws.amazon.com/kms/latest/developerguide/policy-conditions.html#conditions-kms-via-service) with the `secretsmanager.<Region>.amazonaws.com` value\.